masseygeoinformaticscollaboratory/quaketext/README.md

 python -m spacy train config.cfg --output ./output --paths.train ./train.spacy --paths.dev ./dev.spacy

+or use the file paths of the 10 fold validation locations

 ### Evaluation

 create evaluation of training pipeline and html output of samples default number is 25 but can increase this with --displacy-limit https://spacy.io/api/cli#evaluate